 How to Make Mason Jar Cookies with Video

 Do you like flowers?
 I wish I could grow different kinds so I could stick them in Mason Jars and put them in every room of my house.
-I don’t have a green thumb because my thumbs are always covered in sugar but, that’s alright.
-I’d rather play in sugar rather than work outside all day.
+I don’t have a green thumb because my thumbs are always covered in sugar, but that’s alright.
+I’d rather play in sugar instead of having to work outside all day.
 Mason jar cookies work better for me anyway so I can decorate them and give colorful bouquets to friends and family.

 Do you have a flower garden?
 What kind of flowers do you grow?
-Is that going to determine what kind of flowers you make to fill you Mason jar cookies?
+Is that going to determine what kind of flowers you decorate for your Mason jar cookies?
 I only ask because I want to make another batch and fill them with sunflowers or yellow daisies.
-If Mason jars of yellow flowers start popping up around the house I will be sure to share a tutorial with you.
+If Mason jars of yellow flowers start popping up around the house I will be sure to share a tutorial with you because Mason Jars full of sunflowers are gorgeous!

 Supplies for Mason Jar Cookies: